kovarnoa/sPOD-megaframe/README.md

 This is a python tool for decomposing and model reduction for multiple transport phenomena.
 It is written in python3.

+## Requirements
+In order to run sPOD package, the following libraries are required:
+ * Numpy
+ * Matplotlib
+ * Scikit-learn
+ * SciPy

 ## Installation
 Clone the repository and use it in your python code